devicons/devicon/README.md

 ```

 <p>
-    An alternate way to use <code>devicon</code> is by copy/paste the raw svg code
+    An alternate way to use <code>devicon</code> is by copy/paste the raw SVG code
     to your project.
 </p>
 <h4 id="getting-started-svg">Copy/paste SVG code (from the <a href="https://github.com/devicons/devicon/tree/master/icons">svg folder</a> or the <a href="https://devicon.dev">project page</a>)</h4>